lunamidori5/Midori-AI-Website/content/subsystem/manager/_index.md

 * Unleash Creativity: Focus on innovating and developing AI solutions while the Subsystem handles system configuration and compatibility.

 {{% notice style="warning" title="Notice" %}}
-**SUNSET NOTICE**: The Midori AI CLI tools are being sunset and will be removed on January 1st, 2026 in favor of our new Python packages.
-Please plan to migrate to our new Python-based tools.
+**SUNSET NOTICE**: The Midori AI Subsystem is being sunset and will be retired on January 1st, 2026 in favor of our new Python packages.
 {{% /notice %}}

 ## Install Midori AI Subsystem Manager